-In Dustin Hoffman and Anne Bancroft's first encounter in the hotel room, Bancroft did not know that Hoffman was going to grab her breast.
-Hoffman decided offscreen to do it, because it reminded him of schoolboys trying to nonchalantly grab girls' breasts in the hall by pretending to put their jackets on.
-When Hoffman did it onscreen, director Mike Nichols began laughing loudly offscreen.
-Hoffman began to laugh as well, so rather than stop the scene, he turned away from the camera and walked to the wall.
-Hoffman banged his head on the wall, trying to stop laughing, and Nichols thought it was so funny, he left it in.
+During rehearsals of Dustin Hoffman's and Anne Bancroft's first encounter in the hotel room, Bancroft did not know that Hoffman was going to grab her breast.
+Hoffman decided to do it because it reminded him of schoolboys trying to nonchalantly grab girls' breasts in the hall by pretending to put their jackets on.
+When Hoffman did it, director Mike Nichols began laughing loudly.
+Hoffman began to laugh as well, so rather than stop the scene, he turned away and walked to the wall.
+Hoffman banged his head on the wall, trying to stop laughing, and Nichols thought it was so funny, it stayed in the finished film.

 Two interesting camera techniques are used in the film.
 In the scene where Benjamin is running, he is shown at some distance running straight at the camera, an effect which makes him look as if he getting nowhere as he's running.
 (This technique is accomplished with a very long telephoto lens, which foreshortens distances in relation to the camera.)
 In another scene, Benjamin is walking from the right side of the screen to the left, while everyone else in the scene is moving from left to right.
 In western culture, things that move left to right seem natural (think of the direction you read words on a page), those that move right to left seem to be going the wrong way.
 These two visual techniques echo the themes of the film, Benjamin is going the wrong way, and getting nowhere in life.

-Apparently, Dustin Hoffman's screen test consisted of him fumbling his lines and awkwardly trying to grab Katharine Ross's behind, which angered her.
+Dustin Hoffman felt wrong for the role, and worried that his screen test was not going well.
+In a questionable effort to lessen the tension, he patted and pinched Katharine Ross's behind, which angered her, and she audibly berated him for it.
 As he left thinking he didn't get the role, his awkwardness was just what director Mike Nichols needed for Benjamin Braddock.

 When Elaine tracks down Ben in his gloomy room and he causes her to scream, a number of other tenants gather behind the landlord in the doorway.
 One says, "Shall I get the cops?
 I'll get the cops..."
-It's Richard Dreyfuss.
+It's Richard Dreyfuss in one of his earliest film roles.

 In the famous promotional still for this film, Dustin Hoffman is seen in the background framed by Mrs. Robinson's shapely leg.
 The leg in that photo didn't belong to Anne Bancroft, however; it belonged to a then-unknown model, Linda Gray, who later played Mrs. Robinson in a London stage musical of The Graduate.